 Extensive sampling of nearly 1,000 deer during fall 2013 in southeastern Minnesota's deer permit area 602 did not detect a single case of Chronic Wasting Disease (CWD).
 More than 4,000 deer have been sampled within DPA 602 since the discovery of the index case with no additional detection found which lends confidence that DNR caught the disease on the front end of the infection.
 DPA 602 no longer exists and its borders are dissolved back to surrounding deer permit areas.

 In mid- 2012, a captive European red deer (Cervus elaphus) was found infected with CWD in a herd of approximately 400 animals in North Oaks, Minn.
 This marked the first time CWD was discovered in this species.
-In response, the Minnesota DNR collected samples from 154 deer in 2012 and another 134 in 2013 all within a 10-mile radius of the farm to test for CWD.
+In response, the Minnesota DNR collected samples from 350 deer, all within a 10-mile radius of the farm to test for CWD.
+No CWD was detected.

-Due to the discovery of CWD in Allamakee County Iowa in April 2014, the Minnesota DNR plans to conduct CWD surveillance in deer permit areas 348 and 349 along the Iowa border.
-The goal is to collect a minimum of 450 samples total between both permit areas.
+Due to the discovery of CWD in Allamakee County Iowa in April 2014, the Minnesota DNR conducted CWD surveillance in deer permit areas 348 and 349 along the Iowa border.
+Through hunter assistance, 411 harvested deer were sampled in 2014.
+No CWD was detected.

 North Metro sampling

 *In 2014, deer permit area 602 has reverted back to the former permit areas (341 and 343).

 CWD (Chronic Wasting Disease) naturally occurs in North American deer, moose and Rocky Mountain Elk.
 It belongs to a group of infectious diseases known as "transmissible spongiform encephalopathies" (TSEs).